fission/docs.fission.io/docs/content/usage/access-secret-cfgmap-in-function.en.md

 ### Updating Secrets and ConfigMaps

+{{% notice note %}}
+If you have a large number of functions using a configmap or secret, updating that configmap or secret will cause a large number of pods getting re-created.
+Please make sure that the cluster has enough capacity to accommodate the short spike of many pods getting terminated and new once getting created.
+{{% /notice %}}

 If you update the configmap or secret - the same will be updated in the function pods and newer value of configmap/secret will be used for executing functions.
 The time it takes for the change to reflect depends on the time it takes for rolling update to finish.

 {{% notice note %}}
 In Fission version prior to 1.4, If the Secret or ConfigMap value is updated, the function will not get the updated and may get a cached older value.
 {{% /notice %}}